 1. Use Google Adwords

-2. Use Analytics or search your Budget Simulator’s URL in Google
+2. Use Analytics or search your Simulator’s URL in Google

 Being able to see where you’re receiving traffic from helps you make the most out of your exposure on the web.
-Maybe there’s an opportunity to engage with the conversation on a website that you didn’t even know existed.
-With Google Analytics, you can do this for free and you can very easily embed a Google Analytics code into the admin side of Budget Simulator yourself:
+A number of organisations have chosen to use Google Analytics for this purpose.
+You can do this for free and we can embed a Google Analytics code into the admin side of Simulator for you if you provide it to us.
+More info on this can be found in this support article.

-Google Analytics can also help you track which devices are being used to access your Budget Simulator; smartphones, tablets and desktops.
-Knowing this kind of information could influence your approach to promotion in the future and is really useful to keep track of.
+Google Analytics can also help you track which devices are being used to access your Simulator; smartphones, tablets and desktops.
+Knowing this kind of information could influence your approach to promotion in the future.

 Reporting back in engaging ways